How do we make scientists and engineers 100x more productive to solve problems that matter?

 Deep learning TL and investor working towards open-sourcing finance, science and

-psychology.
-Currently building at Meta AI and investing on the weekends with First Cap.
+Currently building the pieces at Context Fund and investing on

-Graduated from Stanford AI ('14) and YC (S16), although the
+the weekends with First Cap.
+Grad school @ Stanford AI (MSCS '14) and YC (S16), although the

 Investment